rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 <a name="4.215.4.4">4.215.4.4</a> **Fictitious or incorrect dates.** If the date of distribution is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).

-*Alternately*, supply the actual date in square brackets.
+*Alternative rule*, supply the actual date in square brackets.
 If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).

 >Example:
 >Date of distribution: <CITE>1689 [i.e.1690]</CITE>